 Wondershare PDFelement - PDF Editor features some of the best features of PDF editing in the market.
 The tool is known for its efficient model and use cases covered in a simple and efficient user interface.
 People looking for a word within a PDF document can make multiple changes across the platform, including procedures common across word processing documents.
 To understand how to search for a word in a PDF, you need to look into the steps displayed as follows.

 Launch PDFelement and open the desired PDF file that contains the words or phrases you are looking for.
-To open a PDF file, click "File" > "Open" from the menu bar or click on the "Open File" button on the bottom-left side of the window.
-If you have a Word file that can also be searched for a specific word or phrase.
+To open a PDF file, click the "Open PDF" button on the Home window.

 You can easily be moved to your desired phrase or word.
 Just click on the phrase in the list and it will be moved to that piece of work.

 If the search involves replacing and removing the text from the PDF, the user can select the option of "Search and Replace" from the drop-down menu.
 Over selecting, the user needs to add the text and replace it with the right content.